SamvPy/pi-PrimeNovo/pi-PrimeNovo-PTM/README.md

-# PTM model
+# PTM Model

+This repository contains the code and weights for a PrimeNovo model finetuned on "Phosphorylation (+79.97)" data.
+The model was adapted from the original PrimeNovo (trained on MassiveKB) by finetuning it on the 2020-Cell-LUAD dataset.
+The training data was enriched with phosphorylation data, so the model is designed for detecting phosphorylation PTMs.

 ## Environment Setup

-Set up exactly same environment as before!
+Set up the environment exactly as before to ensure compatibility.

-## What is this model?

-our released code and weight is an example of PrimeNovo finetuned on "Phosphorylation (+79.97)" data.

-This model is obtained by finetuning original PrimeNovo (trained with MassiveKB) on 2020-Cell-LUAD dataset, where training data is phosphorylation-enriched, so it's made for detecting phosphorylation PTM in some given data set.

-That's said, this model can predict 1 more token than original primenovo, for easy-processing, we have made such additional PTM using token "B", which is last token we added to config.yaml in this directory.

-When model is outputing its prediction, whenever there is a "B", it means it's "Phosphorylation (+79.97)" in this case.
+## Model Overview

+The finetuned model has been modified to predict one additional token compared to the original PrimeNovo.
+For convenience, we added an extra PTM token `"B"` in the `config.yaml` located in this directory.
+When the model outputs a `"B"`, it represents "Phosphorylation (+79.97)".

-But you can train/finetune your own PrimeNovo-PTM by changing this "B" to any other token you want, but your training data also has to change the target PTM to "B" so they matches during trianing.
+You can also train or finetune your own PrimeNovo-PTM model by reassigning the token `"B"` to a different PTM of your choice. **Important:** If you change the token `"B"` to another value, ensure that your training data reflects this change so that the target PTM matches the modified token during training.

-If you want to changes this B to anything other than Phosphorylation (+79.97), here are all the places you need to make changes:
+## Modifying the PTM Token

+If you decide to change the PTM from "Phosphorylation (+79.97)" to a different modification, update the PTM molecular weight in the following files:

 1. in `mass_con.py`: change variable `mass_b =79.9663` to whatever new PTM mole weight it has.